bloque-app/sdk/README.md

 ### Prerequisites

-- Node.js 22.x or higher / Bun 1.x or higher
+- One of the supported runtimes: Node.js 22.x+, Bun 1.x+, Deno, or modern browsers
-- TypeScript 5.x or higher
+- TypeScript 5.x or higher (optional, for TypeScript projects)

 ### Setup